 www.captjerry.com

 Capt.
-Jerry DilsaverCapt.
+Capt.
 Jerry Dilsaver grew up on the Southport, N.C. waterfront that author Robert Ruark so finely detailed in his book, The Old Man and the Boy.
-His father, who was a shrimper and later a boat captain for the local river pilot’s association, helped foster a love of fishing in the coastal rivers and ocean that is still going strong.
+His father, who was a shrimper and later a boat captain for the local river pilots association, helped foster a love of fishing in the coastal rivers and ocean that is still going strong.

 After completing a degree split between the University of North Carolina and East Carolina University, Capt.
 Dilsaver returned to his native North Carolina coast, helped start Carolina Adventure Magazine, and became a partner in Carolina Adventure Publishing Company.
+The Raleigh based News and Observer Newspaper purchased Carolina Adventure in January of 1992 and Capt.
+Dilsaver signed on with the new owners to become the Saltwater Editor and Central NC Coast Regional Editor.

+In April 2002, Capt.
+Dilsaver left Carolina Adventure to become a Staff Writer and Special Events Coordinator for North Carolina Sportsman Magazine.
+With the beginning of South Carolina Sportsman Magazine in 2006, Capt.
+Dilsaver also assumed similar responsibilities for this sister publication.
 In the declining economy of early 2009, Capt.
-Dilsaver was laid off in a downsizing move by Sportsman Publishing, but he continues to write for the magazines and websites, plus assist on special projects.
-In addition he Is the Outdoor Writer for The State Port Pilot Newspaper (Southport, NC), a contributing writer for the PointClickFish.com website and does freelance work for several publications.
+Dilsaver was downsized by Sportsman Publishing, but he continues to write for the magazines and websites, plus assist on special projects.
+In addition he Is the Outdoor Writer for The State Port Pilot Newspaper (Southport, NC), and does freelance work for several publications.

 On August 1, 2007, Capt.
 Dilsaver was inducted into the SKA Hall of Fame.
 SKA fishermen are selected for the Hall of Fame by their fellow competitors.
 Capt.
 Dilsaver said he was “Honored and pleased to be selected for the SKA Hall of Fame, especially because it was his fellow fishermen who made the selection.”

+In 2008, Capt.
+Dilsaver became interested in kayak fishing and in February 2010 was selected to become a member of the Hobie Kayaks Fishing Team for the Southeast U.S. He participates in several kayak tournaments each year and has notched several top ten finishes.
 In July of 2010, Capt Dilsaver began an association with the Wounded Warriors Battalion at Camp Lejeune Marine Corps Base through the Warrior Athlete Reconditioning (WAR) program on the base.
 He traveled to Camp Lejeune weekly to take members of the Wounded Warriors Fishing Club on fishing outings.
 This continued through January 2012.

 While Capt.
 Dilsaver’s tournament success is impressive, it is his dedication to the sport of fishing and helping beginning anglers develop successful skills and techniques that really set him apart from the crowd.
-He spends approximately 40 days each year conducting seminars, manning booths at fishing and outdoor shows, giving in-store product demonstrations, speaking to fishing and civic groups about fishing and otherwise promoting saltwater fishing.
+He spends many days each year conducting seminars, manning booths at fishing and outdoor shows, giving in-store product demonstrations, speaking to fishing and civic groups about fishing and otherwise promoting saltwater fishing.

-Capt.
-Dilsaver enjoys fishing, but his real love is teaching others how to fish so they can make the most of their time on the water.
 When you attend a seminar given by Capt.
 Dilsaver, expect to learn a lot of “when, where, what, why, and how”.
-His knowledge is based on more than 40 years of recreational fishing, 25 years of tournament fishing, 10 years as a commercial fisherman, and is tempered by more than 30 years of instructing fishing in various formats.
+His knowledge is based on more than 50 years of recreational fishing, 25 years of tournament fishing, 10 years as a commercial fisherman, and is tempered by more than 35 years of instructing fishing in various formats.
 Drawing from his many years of fishing the southeast coast, he will often refer to your favorite waters with knowledge that can only have come from personal experience.
 If you attend a seminar presented by Capt.
 Dilsaver, don’t hesitate to ask questions—he welcomes them.

 [News Flash] [About] [Achievements]